 Diocesan Director of Ordinands (DDO)

-Dan has oversight of the discernment and selection process for those exploring a call to ordained ministry or the religious life.
+Keir has oversight of the discernment and selection process for those exploring a call to ordained ministry or the religious life.
 He offers advice to incumbents and encouragement to congregations about this.
 He has oversight of the initial training and formation of ordinands (IME 1) and diocesan and national strategies and events concerned with vocations to ordained ministry.

-PA to DDO:
+PA to DDO

-Administrative role supporting the DDO and Deputy DDO.
+PA to the DDO and Deputy DDO.
 Wendy also prepares BAP grant applications and additional funding for Ordinands in training.

 Officer for Lay Vocations and Ministry